kodadot/developers/docs/roadmap.md

 - [Moonsama are evolving NFTs 2.0](https://moonsama.com/), currently EVM-based NFT collection on MoonRiver which [promise multi-chain support](https://wiki.moonsama.com/litepaper).
 - [You can test it on beta version of KodaDot](https://beta.kodadot.xyz/moonsama)

+### Moonbeam
+- Once we will be testing stuff with MoonRiver we will fast track and go deployment KodaDot to MoonBeam.

 ### Astar (WASM NFTs)
 - [Astar](https://parachains.info/details/astar/) is Substrate Runtime Module Library and we are looking forward to pivot there **first ink! based NFT Marketplace implemented within KodaDot.**
 - This would create major compatiblity layer for developers writing WASM smart contracts to drive various NFT Dapps usecases within KodaDot in trustless way.